 - Head trauma

-- Viral infections of the inner ear (may be caused by viruses such as Mumps or Measles and Rubella)
+- Viral infections of the inner ear (caused by viruses such as Mumps or Measles and Rubella)

 - Certain drugs, such as high doses of aspirin, quinine and some rarely used antibiotics, which can affect the hair cells